symfony/symfony-docs/components/lock.rst

     $lock->acquire(true); // Promote the lock to a write lock
     $this->update($userId);

-In the same way, it's possible to **demote** a write lock, and change it to a read-only lock by calling the ``acquireRead()`` method.
+In the same way, it is possible to **demote** a write lock, and change it to a read-only lock by calling the ``acquireRead()`` method.

 When the provided store does not implement the